 The Winners, at a Glance

-The Best Overall French Press: The Fellow Clara
+The Best Overall French Press: Fellow Clara French Press

 The Fellow Clara combines innovative design with excellent heat retention.
 With its sleek matte finish, double-walled chamber, and weighted handle, the Clara proves that the folks at Fellow understand what makes a French press brewer great.

 Best for: Design-minded folks who want a beautiful piece of coffee equipment; people who want to keep their coffee piping hot for extended periods; people who want a brewer that can make an excellent cup of French press coffee without any fuss.

 The Best French Press for Folks Who Like to Tinker: Espro P3 French Press